 Effective Facebook marketing requires constant assessment and refinement.
 If you only repeat your first plan over and over again, you’ll miss out on countless opportunities to improve your Facebook marketing.

-Check in on your Page Insights regularly (at least every couple weeks) to see what’s working and what could be improved.
+Check in on your Page Insights regularly to see what’s working and what could be improved.
 You should be measuring success according to the goals set out in your marketing strategy.

 Not sure which metrics to track?
 Key performance indicators (KPIs) will differ from business to business, but the following metrics are a great place to start: